-- 1. Fonts within the generated PDF are not fully embedded which may hinder our ability to make any text changes should you request them. - 2.
+- 1. Fonts within Canva-generated PDF files are not fully embedded which may hinder our ability to make text changes should you request them. - 2.
 If you do not have access to a Canva Pro membership, all content within the generated PDF will be RGB.
 Although we will convert the PDF to CMYK, please remember to check our proof carefully as some color ranges (oranges for example) do not convert well to CMYK. - 3.
-As of January, 2024, Canva does not support the use of spot colors (including Pantone®).
+As of June, 2024, color can only be defined in Canva using hexadecimal values: